-Ultimately, the vast majority of official aid funds flow to the implementation of incountry projects and programmes across a very wide range of issues and themes.
-However, as illustrated by FIGURE 7, there are a diverse set of pathways through which aid flows from the original donor to in-country project-type programming.
+Ultimately, the vast majority of total aid activity for food systems flows to the implementation of in-country projects and programmes across a very wide range of issues and themes.
+However, as illustrated by FIGURE 8, there are a diverse set of pathways through which aid flows from the original donor to in-country project-type programming.
 The four largest pathways are through recipient governments (33 per cent), United Nations agencies (18 per cent), donor country-based NGOs (14 per cent) and donor governments themselves (14 per cent).